sedwin928/open-gsa-redesign/_apidocs/business-services.md

 **Contract Data Business Services**

-Services for Federal Government Agencies-CWS:
-* create, createFromTemplate – Creates a unique record from scratch and also creates a unique record by making use of an existing record as template respectively.
-* update – Updates/changes data on an already created V 1.5 DRAFT record.
-The record will continue to have a DRAFT status.
-* isComplete – Validates if the data submitted on a V 1.5 record is compliant with the Data Dictionary and Data Validation Rules specifications.
-This function, if performed prior to creating a record, will not automatically save the record.
-The record will have a NEW or a DRAFT status.
-* approve – Approves a V 1.5 DRAFT record that has passed validations.
-The record will move into the FINAL status.
-* correct – Corrects the data on a FINAL record.
-The record will continue to have the FINAL status.
-* close – Closes the FINAL record family.
-* delete – Deletes a DRAFT or a FINAL record." to the one below (i will send it shortly)

 Contract Data Business Services available for both Government and Public Users:
 * get : Retrieves the single searched record.
 * getList : Retrieves summarized results for the searched record.